Wayne Michael DeHart (June, 1997)

 For two, maybe a few, years they were simply best friends.
 She helped him work on his first old car, and he helped her eat the first cookies she ever made all by herself.
 She told him he was cute, and he told her she was cuter.
 He was shy and she was not, but the conversation never lagged and neither did the flirting.
 They kissed a few times, innocently and briefly, each time feeling both giddy and guilty, and retreating quickly to the safety zone of friends just passing time together.

 Their first grown-up actual date was on Saturday, December 6, 1941.
-The now-maturing young couple went to the Gardens Theater to see Myrna Loy in “Love Crazy” and laughed with everyone else from beginning to end, because that’s what people did at that point in time.
+The now-maturing young couple went to the Gardens Theater to see Myrna Loy in “Love Crazy” and laughed with everyone else from beginning to end.
 The Great Depression was finally behind those in the theater that night, and with new storm clouds on the horizon, it seemed somehow the right time to lighten up, even when the goofy one-liners and forced frivolity of the film weren’t really that funny.
 It was like school recess, after taking a test, when the kids know there will be another one awaiting them after the bell rings, calling them back inside to their pencils.
 Just enjoy the fifteen minutes of freedom.
 And now, just enjoy the movie.

 Later, the significance of the movie’s title was lost on them as they gulped down ice cream sundaes at Keller’s Restaurant on Main Street.
 He gulped faster, and she offered him the rest of hers.
 As he would later learn, it was the first of many such gestures to come from this girl who was getting cuter, in his eyes, by the day.